apache/mina-site/source/mina-project/userguide/ch1-getting-started/ch1.4-first-steps.md

 Well, we have downloaded the release, let's run our first **MINA** example, shipped with the release.

-Put the following jars in the classpath
+Put the following jars in the class path

 * mina-core-2.0.7.jar
 * mina-example-2.0.7.jar